nverselab/Scripting-Challenges/PowerShell/README.md

 # Welcome to PowerShell Challenges!

 This section will include scenarios to test and expand your PowerShell skills.
-Each Challenge will include (at leaset) three sections to complete with increasing difficulty.
+Each Challenge will include (at least) three sections to complete with increasing difficulty.
 Feel free to complete as many of these sections as you like.

 ## Core Tasks